Demi-urge/menace_sandbox/README.md

   and integrates passing ones into existing workflows.
 The helper `scripts/discover_isolated_modules.py` surfaces standalone files while `sandbox_runner.discover_recursive_orphans` walks each candidate's import chain, returning its importing `parents` and a `redundant` flag.
-The self-test service records this metadata and the improvement engine integrates only modules whose `redundant` flag is false.
+All isolated modules are executed before final classification.
+With `SANDBOX_TEST_REDUNDANT=1` (or `--include-redundant`/`--test-redundant`) the self-test service also exercises modules tagged as redundant or legacy so their helper chains are validated; set `SANDBOX_TEST_REDUNDANT=0` to log them without execution.
+The improvement engine integrates passing modules whose `redundant` flag is false.
   Run the isolated scan with `SANDBOX_DISCOVER_ISOLATED=1` (or `--discover-isolated`) and pair it with `SANDBOX_AUTO_INCLUDE_ISOLATED=1`/`--auto-include-isolated` to test and merge the results automatically.
 Recursion through dependencies is enabled by default (`SELF_TEST_RECURSIVE_ORPHANS=1`, `SELF_TEST_RECURSIVE_ISOLATED=1`,